OpenNews/opennews-website/what/community/scholarships/index.md

 **How do you decide who will receive a stipend?**
 OpenNews staff reviews all applications.
 We prioritize applications from members of communities underrepresented in journalism and technology and journalists from small and non-coastal newsrooms.
 We also prioritize applications that help someone take part in a program where they are speaking or otherwise making a major contribution.

-We look for applications from journalists who use data or design to help people understand their community and make it better, who write code or work in product to help a news organization make good on its mission, who are pushing for change in their newsrooms and helping them better reflect their communities.
+We look for applications from journalists who use data or design to help people understand their community and make it better, who write code or work in product to help a news organization make good on its mission or who are pushing for change in their newsrooms and helping them better reflect their communities.
 And we look for applications that have a plan for bringing new ideas into your work and sharing them with peers.

 **Can people outside of the U.S. apply for the scholarship?**
 This program is available to U.S.-based applicants.
 We support international journalism in other ways, but the funding we have for this program is intended to support U.S. organizations.